A Brownian particle in a microscopic periodic potential: Introduction

 \subsection{Further discussion}

-This article concerns the dynamics of a Brownian particle which feels a light force from a one-dimensional periodic optical potential (optical lattice).
-There is considerable range in the period and amplitude that can be experimentally produced for an optical lattice~\cite{Morsch}, and we focus on a regime in which the potential is ``microscopic".
-By ``microscopic", we mean that the potential has an amplitude $\sup_{x,x'}|V(x)-V(x')|$ which is much smaller than the typical kinetic energy $\frac{M}{\beta}=\lambda^{-1}\frac{m}{\beta}$ of the test particle at equilibrium with the heat bath, and that the period $a$ is small enough so that the typical rate at which the particle passes through the period cells $(a^{2}M\beta)^{-\frac{1}{2}}$ is much faster than the rate of energy relaxation $\approx\lambda^{-1}\gamma$ for the test particle.
+This article concerns the dynamics of a Brownian particle that feels a force from a one-dimensional periodic potential.
+We focus on a regime in which the potential is ``microscopic".
+By ``microscopic", we mean that the potential has an amplitude $\sup_{x,x'}|V(x)-V(x')|$ that is much smaller than the typical kinetic energy $\frac{M}{\beta}=\lambda^{-1}\frac{m}{\beta}$ of the test particle at equilibrium with the heat bath, and that the period $a$ is small enough so that the typical rate at which the particle passes through the period cells $(a^{2}M\beta)^{-\frac{1}{2}}$ is much faster than the rate of energy relaxation $\approx\lambda \gamma$ for the test particle.

-For our mathematical analysis, the force $F(x)=\frac{dV}{dx}\big(\frac{x}{\lambda}\big)$ is taken to have a period which scales proportionally to the mass ratio $\lambda=\frac{m}{M}$: $a\lambda$.
+For our mathematical analysis, the force $F(x)=-\frac{dV}{dx}\big(\frac{x}{\lambda}\big)$ is taken to have a period $a\lambda$ which scales proportionally to the mass ratio $\lambda=\frac{m}{M}$.
 This is not essential to these results, and only the broad features described above are critical.
 The same can be said about the amplitude of the potential.

 Theorem~\ref{ThmMain} states that to first approximation under Brownian rescaling, the momentum is an Ornstein-Uhlenbeck process with no dependence on the potential.
 This classical treatment of the particle allows for comparisons with quantum models.
 A similar model for a one-dimensional quantum particle was studied in~\cite{Quantum} for which the potential is a periodic $\delta$-potential.
-In that case, the singular potential makes a first-order change to the dynamics characterized by spatial subdiffusion caused by Bragg reflections even though the periodic potential is ``microscopic" in a similar sense as described above.
-See~\cite{Birkl,Friedman,Kunze} for examples of experimental investigations of Bragg reflections of atoms from optical potentials.
+In that case, the singular potential makes a first-order change to the dynamics characterized by spatial subdiffusion caused by quantum reflections even though the periodic potential is ``microscopic" in a similar sense as described above.
+See~\cite{Birkl,Friedman,Kunze} for examples of experimental investigations of quantum reflections of atoms from potentials generated through laser light.
 Analogous quantum models with smoother potentials will behave more like their classical counterparts.